MosheBerman/MBCalendarKit/README.md

 # Getting Started:

 You'll need to target iOS 8+.
-There are three ways to integrate MBCalendarKit:
+There are ~three~ four ways to integrate MBCalendarKit:

 1. Cocoapods: `pod 'MBCalendarKit', '~> 5.0.0'`
+2. Carthage: `github MosheBerman/MBCalendarKit ~> 5.0.1`
-2. Drag this Xcode project in to your own, and add the framework as a dependency.
+3. Drag this Xcode project in to your own, and add the framework as a dependency.
-3. If you really want to drag the raw source in, the framework code is in `MBCalendarKit/CalendarKit`.
+4. If you really want to drag the raw source in, the framework code is in `MBCalendarKit/CalendarKit`.

 If there are any problems, please head over to issue #48 and leave a comment.